 - 1.1 The purpose of planning policies in the Core Strategy Development Plan Document is to deliver the strategic approach for spatial planning across the Borough Council area.
-The Core Strategy Development Plan Document will be the principal planning document in the Stafford Borough Local Development Framework and will form part of the new Development Plan for Stafford Borough alongside the Regional Strategy.
-The Core Strategy will aim to cover the same time period as the Regional Spatial Strategy.1 - 1.2 Sustainability Appraisal is a key part of the process for preparing the Core Strategy Development Plan Document in order to assess the planning policies in terms of sustainable development principles.
-A number of Sustainability Appraisal Reports will be prepared and consulted upon at each stage of the process. - 1.3 The Government requires Local Authorities to 'front load' the process for preparing Local Development Documents (LDDs).
+The Core Strategy Development Plan Document will be the principal planning document in the Stafford Borough Local Development Framework and will form part of the new Development Plan for Stafford Borough alongside the Regional Spatial Strategy for the West Midlands (RSS).
+The Core Strategy will aim to cover the same time period as the Regional Spatial Strategy. - 1.2 Sustainability Appraisal is a key part of the process for preparing the Core Strategy Development Plan Document in order to assess the planning policies in terms of sustainable development principles.
+A number of Sustainability Appraisal Reports have been prepared and consulted upon at each stage of producing the Core Strategy Development Plan Document. - 1.3 The Government requires Local Authorities to 'front load' the process for preparing Local Development Documents (LDDs).
 In January and February 2005 the Core Strategy Development Plan Document's Issues and Options Paper was published and consulted upon as part of this 'front loading' process, seeking consensus around policy options.
-The Issues and Options stage is important for ensuring that the Development Plan Document (DPD) is both soundly based on evidence and relevant to the local area's key issues. - 1.4 Following consideration of the responses received to the Issues and Options Paper and recommendations in the Initial Sustainability Appraisal Report Members of the Borough Council have now agreed the Core Strategy Development Plan Document Preferred Options Report for consultation.
-The Preferred Options Report is a statutory stage as part of the new Development Plan process for the Stafford Borough Local Development Framework. - 1.5 The Core Strategy Development Plan Document Preferred Options Report sets out the vision, spatial objectives and preferred policy options for the area.
-The preferred policy options proposed are credibly based upon national and regional policies and aim to reflect both the Staffordshire County Community Strategy and the Stafford Borough Community Plan. - 1.6 The Core Strategy Development Plan Document contains clear and concise policies for delivering the Borough's spatial strategy.
-However it will not contain policies that refer to individual sites as these will be dealt with in subsequent Development Plan Documents (DPDs).
+The Issues and Options stage is important for ensuring that the Development Plan Document (DPD) is both soundly based on evidence and relevant to the local area's key issues. - 1.4 Following consideration of the responses received to the Issues and Options Paper and recommendations in the Initial Sustainability Appraisal Report Members agreed the Core Strategy Development Plan Document Preferred Options Report for consultation.
+The Preferred Options Report is a statutory stage, as part of the new Development Plan process, for the Stafford Borough Local Development Framework.
+Consultation on the Preferred Options Report took place in June and July 2005. - 1.5 Following consideration of the representations received to the Preferred Options Report and recommendations in the Final Sustainability Appraisal Report Members have now agreed this Submission Core Strategy Development Plan Document to be submitted to the Secretary of State for Examination. - 1.6 The Submission Core Strategy Development Plan Document sets out the vision, spatial objectives and policy options that Stafford Borough Council consider are appropriate for the area.
+The core policies are credibly based upon national and regional policies and aim to deliver key elements of both the Staffordshire County Community Strategy and the Stafford Borough Community Plan.
+The Core Strategy Development Plan Document contains clear and concise policies for delivering the Borough's spatial strategy.
+However it will not contain policies that refer to individual sites as these will be dealt with in subsequent Development Plan Documents.